apache/beam-site/src/documentation/programming-guide.md

   1. It applies a `ParDo` on the input `PCollection` of text lines, producing an output `PCollection` of individual words.
   2. It applies the Beam SDK library transform `Count` on the `PCollection` of words, producing a `PCollection` of key/value pairs.
 Each key represents a word in the text, and each value represents the number of times that word appeared in the original data.

+Note that this is also an example of nested composite transforms, as `Count` is, by itself, a composite transform.

 Your composite transform's parameters and return value must match the initial input type and final return type for the entire transform, even if the transform's intermediate data changes type multiple times.